thisdougb/health/README.md

 # health
 [![thisdougb](https://circleci.com/gh/thisdougb/health.svg?style=shield)](https://circleci.com/gh/thisdougb/health)

-An easy way to track metrics in Go apps.
+A Go package to make tracking and reporting metrics app easy.

 A good example is using the health package in a service architecture running on k8s.
 Each container can run a /health http handler that